-Appropriateness indicators also seek to identify the extent of any underservicing or overservicing (Renwick and Sadkowsky 1991; HWA 2012; Birrell 2013).
-Some services have developed measurable standards of service need, against which levels of service can be assessed.
-The 'overcrowding' measure in housing, for example, measures the appropriateness of the size of the dwelling relative to the size and composition of the household.
+Appropriateness indicators also seek to identify the extent of any underservicing or overservicing (HWA 2012; Birrell 2013).
+Some services have developed measurable standards of service need, against which levels of service can be assessed (for example, the 'overcrowding' measure in housing measures the appropriateness of the size of the dwelling relative to the size and composition of the household).
 Other services have few measurable standards of service need; for example, the desirable number of medical treatments for particular populations is not known.
-However, data on differences in service levels can indicate where further work could identify possible underservicing or overservicing.
+However, data on differences in service levels can indicate where further work could identify possible under- or over- servicing.